severb/flowy/docs/index.rst

 `Flowy`_ is a library that makes it easy to write distributed asynchronous workflows.
-It uses `Amazon SWF`_ as a backend.
+It uses `Amazon SWF`_ as backend.
 It is ideal for applications that deal with media encoding, long-running tasks or background processing.

 A toy map-reduce workflow using Flowy looks like this::